 With all the key takeaways and insights in mind, these served as a solid foundation as we proceeded to develop the actual design.
 Now, let's explore the process of its development for all touch points.

-Design Process - EINK Display
+Design Process - Live Bus Transit Display

 The E-ink Display will be installed on the bus shelter structure, and its primary purpose is to provide real-time bus information for the riders at each bus stop.